Fit LightingDiscuss Interior and Exterior Lighting modifications for the Fit / Jazz

 Don't worry, that 1cm edge where there is clear glass does NOT show when u install the plastic housings.

-Next step would be to take ur lamin-x and peal off the protective backing and stick it to the CENTER OF THE LENS FIRST!!
+Next step would be to take ur film and peal off the protective backing and stick it to the CENTER OF THE LENS FIRST!!

 You don't need to use soap/water solution cuz its such a small area.
-While you are sticking the lamin-x on the film, flatten it out from the center outwards with something (like a albertsons card) or ur fingers and make sure u don't get any huge bubbles.
+While you are sticking the film, flatten it out from the center outwards with your fingers and make sure u don't get any huge bubbles.
 Don't worry about the small ones, they will go away after a couple days.

 Install the lenses back onto the foglight housings via the 2 screws.